spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-I am trying in this app many different features introduced by the Next.js team, some of them are not recommended for production just yet as Next version 13 beta is still being developed and worked on.
+I am trying in this project many different features introduced by the Next.js team, some of them are not recommended for production just yet as Next.js version 13 beta is still being developed and worked on.
 </br>
  'Chat room' is a fullstack CRUD app, it consists of the frontend and the backend sections.
-Line between frontend/backend in case of Next.js 13 beta is blurred wit introduction on server components but files that are strictly 'backend'
+Lines between frontend/backend in case of Next.js 13 beta are blurred with introduction server components yet files that are strictly 'backend'
     can be found in pages/api and in app/api.
-As for the frontend I am using new app directory with new server components.
+As for the frontend I am using new app directory with new server components in it.
        <br />

 The app has three main functionalities allowing users to:
-- create a post,
+- CREATE a post,
-- add a comment,
+- ADD a comment,
-- delete a post (with comments).
+- DELETE a post (with comments).
-Users can log in using their Google accounts (thanks to NextAuth.js)
+Users can log into the app using their Google accounts (NextAuth.js)

 ![Product Name Screen Shot](public/next13beta.png)